-- Morley, J. (2017) Technologies within and beyond practices.
-In Hui, A. Schatzki, T. and Shove, E (eds.)
+Morley, J. (2017) Technologies within and beyond practices [.pdf].
+In Hui, A., Schatzki, T., and Shove, E (eds.)
 The Nexus of Practices: Connections, constellations, practitioners.
-London: Routledge PDF.
-This chapter ask how ‘things’ that use energy to automate tasks and remove practical, routine human involvement, such as central heating systems, can be theoretically positioned within theories of practice, which focus specifically on what people do
+London: Routledge This chapter ask how ‘things’ that use energy to automate tasks and remove practical, routine human involvement, such as central heating systems, can be theoretically positioned within theories of practice, which focus specifically on what people do.

-- What is energy for?
-Understanding consumption, efficiency and demand, presentation by Elizabeth Shove at IEA Energy Efficiency and Behaviour Workshop, March 2015.
+What is energy for?
+Understanding consumption, efficiency and demand [.pdf], presentation by Elizabeth Shove at IEA Energy Efficiency and Behaviour Workshop, March 2015.

-- Shove, E. (2014).
-Smart meters don’t make us any smarter about energy use, article originally published in The Conversation, February 18, 2014.
-Energy bills are higher on the political agenda than ever before and we are constantly being told that devices such as smart meters will help us make better decisions and take control of the energy we use.
+Shove, E. (2014) Smart meters don’t make us any smarter about energy use.
+The Conversation.
+Energy bills are higher on the political agenda than ever before and we are constantly being told that smart meters will help us make better decisions and have more control over the energy we use.
 But evidence shows that these new technologies are not making us more savvy.

-- Hui, A. and Shove, E. (2013).
-All this talk about lights hides bigger energy challenges, article originally published in The Conversation, November 14, 2013.
+Hui, A. and Shove, E. (2013) All this talk about lights hides bigger energy challenges.
+The Conversation.
 The rhetoric of “keeping the lights on” is as misleading as it is compelling.
 Though there are billions of lights in the UK’s homes and in places of work and recreation, these are never on all at the same time.
 Many are off for a large part of the day and in any case lighting does not account for a very high percentage of energy use.

-- Shove, E. (2015).
-No more meters?
-Let’s make energy a service, not a commodity, article originally published in The Conversation, April 28, 2015.
+Shove, E. and Watson, M. (2015) No more meters?
+Let’s make energy a service, not a commodity.
+The Conversation.
 Imagine never again receiving an energy bill.
 Instead, you could pay a flat fee for “comfort”, “cleanliness” or “home entertainment” alongside a premium for more energy-demanding TVs, kettles or fridge-freezers.
 This isn’t the stuff of science fiction – it’s emerging right now.
 Recent changes in technology and regulation are enabling the development of new ways to provide electricity and gas.

 Energy use is almost always mediated by some kind of technology (air conditioning systems, freezers, lights, cookers) and infrastructures (power grids, sockets, data networks).
 These technologies and infrastructures are also implicated in making and shaping what people do.
 In other words, technologies and infrastructures make and do not simply meet demand.
 New technologies and infrastructures lead to new, and often more energy-intensive, notions of comfort, cleanliness and convenience, and to new conventions and expectations..